 How much does it cost to move 500 miles?
 It varies.
 While the price depends mainly on how much stuff you’re hauling and how far you’re going, be sure to ask your movers about these additional fees before you sign any contracts.

 Can moving companies be negotiated with?

-Yes, it is absolutely possible to negotiate with a moving company you’re interested in.
-Many companies provide discounts or ways to reduce your moving costs and some may also try to beat competitor prices if you bring them a quote.
-Speak to a representative to find out your options.
+Fortunately, it’s absolutely possible to negotiate with a mover.
+Many companies provide discounts or other ways to reduce your moving costs (such as flexible moving dates), and some may also try to price match or beat competitor prices if you bring them another quote.
+It never hurts to ask.

 How much does it cost to ship a car?

 Shipping a car can range from $500 to $3,000, but like the cost of the rest of your move, it depends on how far it’s traveling.
 The price of car shipping also depends on the type of trailer: Open trailers are cheaper, but if you’re sending your Countach across country, you’ll want to pay the extra cash for the protection of a covered trailer.

 Can movers transport a single piece of furniture?